djolaleye/NBA-wins-predictor/README.md

 # Predict total wins on the season for an NBA team

-Going to be a project on predicting a team's success based on key stats.
+A project on predicting a team's regular season success based on key stats.

 Stats considered:
   - Minutes played & VORP & PER of best player